linb8/fatewebapp/README.md

 ### 2. About models.py
    If you want to update tables in models.py (like attributes, limits, checking conditions), please follow these steps:
+   * Update models.py as needed
+   * Run: py manage.py migrate
+   * Generally, the above steps should work.
+However, if you encountered an error, you might have to do the following to reset everything hard.
    * WARNING: the following commands will also delete saved data in the original database
-   * Update models.py as needed
    * In polls/migrations folder, delete 0002_auto_DATEINFO.py
    * Run the following command to delete old tables: